Gatley: Gatley Recreation Ground

-Gatley Recreation Ground (informally known as Gatley Park) is a small park area between Church Road and Northenden Road.
+Gatley Park lies between Church Road and Northenden Road.
 It has a bowling green, a hard-surface tennis and basketball court, a children's playground area and a purpose-built skateboarding area with several ramps.
-Maintenance of the park is the responsibility of Stockport Council and a local community group called SPRING (Supporters of Parks and Recreation IN Gatley) support the council by fundraising, enabling continued investment in park facilities.
+Maintenance of the park is the responsibility of Stockport Council and a local community group called SPRING (Supporters of Parks and Recreation In Gatley) support the council by fundraising, enabling continued investment in park facilities.